By using this site, you agree to the use of cookies.

 Functions

-The procession is most popular for its splendor which includes 511 people, 36 horses, 4 oxen and 2 Gissha (carriages).
+The procession is well-known for its size; it consists of 511 people, 36 horses, 4 oxen and 2 Gissha (carriages).
 The procession runs 1 kilometer from front to back.
-Since old times the people of Kyoto have swarmed by the thousands along its routes and have enjoyed themselves watching the elegant procession.
+Since old times the people of Kyoto have swarmed by the thousands along its routes and have enjoyed watching the elegant ritual.

 About the Aoi Matsuri Festival Procession